The Pardoner's Tale

 To make him yet a newer appetite.

-But certes, he that haunteth such delices
+But certs, he that haunteth such delices

 Is dead, while that he liveth in those vices.